 Leesburg

-Leesburg is the county seat and the only incorporated town in Loudoun County with its own police department.
-It has approximately 55,000 residents and a well-preserved historic downtown.
-All county court functions are in Leesburg — Circuit Court, General District Court, and the Sheriff's Office headquarters.
-Leesburg is an incorporated town, not an independent city, so its residents are subject to both Leesburg municipal ordinances and Loudoun County court jurisdiction.
+County seat (~55,000) and the only incorporated town in Loudoun County with its own police department.
+All county court functions operate in Leesburg, covering the entire county.
+Leesburg is an incorporated town subject to both Leesburg municipal ordinances and Loudoun County court jurisdiction.
+Unlike Alexandria or Falls Church, it does not have its own circuit court separate from the county.

 South Riding and Broadlands

-South Riding and Broadlands are planned communities in central Loudoun County that have grown rapidly since 2000.
+Planned communities in central Loudoun County that have grown rapidly since 2000.
 Both are unincorporated and route to Loudoun County courts.
-Their residents are almost entirely recent arrivals to the county — anyone with a South Riding or Broadlands address who has significant Virginia history likely has prior Fairfax County records.
+Their residents are almost entirely recent arrivals to the county.
+Subjects with South Riding or Broadlands addresses who have significant Virginia history almost certainly have prior records in Fairfax County.

 Common search scenarios